 On the other hand ending with Yin can release any tension you might have built up during the Yang part of your practice, for example in your shoulders.
 Finishing with Yin grounds you, relaxing and calming the nervous system, in the same way as finishing a class with Savasana does.

-Yin Yang Yoga Programme: Cultivate balance and strength by blending both Yin and Yang yoga aspects in one class.
-In this 3 week guided online programme you'll find three Yin Yang classes a week.
+In this 3 week guided online program you’ll find three Yin Yang classes a week.

 Each class includes both